Multipass

 launch_vm --name vm2 --cpus 2 --disk 5G --memory 2G --mount false

-I use cloud-init to initialize each machine:
+The cloud-init snippet to initialize each machine:

 #cloud-config